javirro/three-in-row/README.md

 - Create the file: **.prettierrc.json**
 - Adding corresponding options.
 Check them : (https://prettier.io/docs/en/options.html)
 - Run the command: ```npx prettier --writte .\src```

+## Local storage

+In the local storage the number of games played and the winners of each player are safe.